zkhechadoorian/GlobalTerrorism/README.md

 ### Step 2:

 View the interactive `.html` files directly in your local browser for further insights.
+(Note: Once the files are open, you must click 'Trust HTML' to load each image.)

 ### Step 3: